 - Go to the Compatibility tab

-- In the Compatibility mode section, clear the Run this program in compatibility mode for the checkbox
+- In the Compatibility mode section, clear the Run this program in compatibility mode checkbox

 - Click on OK